treysclark/Docker-DB-CRUD/README.md

 ![Empty databases](/imgs/manage_dbs_empty.gif)

 &nbsp;
 &nbsp;

 ### Scheduler:
 The scheduler uses a Python threading Timer to make a recursive call to the timeloop function.
-The timeloop function then calls the the read and write functions of the databases. `python scheduler.py`
+The timeloop function then calls the the read and write functions of the databases.
+The script also incorporates two sleep functions for a total of a 4 second delay.

+Run the script with the following command: `python scheduler.py`

 ![Scheduler](/imgs/scheduler.gif)